 (H) Each Club shall, in a manner prescribed from time to time by The Football Association, award marks to the Referee for each match and the name of the Referee and the marks awarded shall be submitted to the Competition on the prescribed Form provided.
 Clubs failing to comply with this Rule shall be liable to be fined or dealt with as the Management Committee shall determine.

 (I) The Competition shall keep a record of the markings and, on the Form provided by the prescribed date each season, shall submit a summary to The Football Association/County Association.

 (K) Referees and Assistant Referees shall be supplied, each Season, with a copy of the Competition Rules free of charge.

-- (A) A Club intending, or having a provisional intention, to withdraw a team from the Competition on completion of its fixtures and fulfilment of all other obligations to the Competition must notify the Secretary in writing by 31st March each Season.
-All clubs wishing to remain in membership of the competition for the following season must confirm their intention to do so in writing, to the Secretary by 1st May.
+(A) A Club intending, or having a provisional intention, to withdraw a team from the Competition on completion of its fixtures and fulfilment of all other obligations to the Competition must notify the Secretary in writing by 30th April each Season.
+All Clubs wishing to remain in membership of the Competition for the following Season must confirm their intention to do so in writing, to the Secretary by 1st May.